 Of course, I thought they must be extremely hard to make.
 But I’m so happy I was wrong about that!
 This recipe is much easier to make than they look!

-I bought Pepperidge Farm puffed pastries in the freezer section of the grocery store.
-I have seen them many times but I have never used them for any baking.
-There is always time for firsts. 🙂
+I bought Pepperidge Farm puffed pastry sheets in the freezer section of the grocery store.

 All you have to do is cut 3 apples in half from top to bottom.
 Slice them thin.
 Roll the pastries a little bit and cut them into 6 equal strips.